Amandeep-tech/milk-tracker-backend/README.md

 # MilkTracker
+# I am using this for my personal use :/

 A Node.js based REST API for tracking milk entries with quantity and rates.
 This application helps manage and track milk production/collection data.